Discover the NFL Franchises that have earned the most Super Bowl victories since the first one was played following the...

 BYU won the 1984 national championship and has produced one Heisman Trophy winner.
-The Cougars program has also produced NFL legends that have earned Super Bowl champion and NFL MVP status.
+Behind the leadership of Head Coach LaVell Edwards, the Cougars program has also produced NFL legends that have earned Super Bowl champion and NFL MVP status.
+Many BYU players have also played at such a high level at the collegiate level that they have been selected in the first round of the NFL Draft.

 Notable BYU Football Accomplishments